break-from-foreach-in-javascript

 In this article, we knew that there is no direct way to break from the forEach() function.

-Then, we knew that it is preferable to use for...of instead to loop over an array of elements.
+Then, we knew that it is preferable to use for...of instead of looping over an array of elements.

 Finally, we introduced some workarounds that you can use to break from the forEach() function, like using other functions like every() or some(), or by using a variable helper that controls the flow.